Great Attractor: Location

 The first indications of a deviation from uniform expansion of the universe were reported in 1973 and again in 1978.
-The location of the Great Attractor was finally determined in 1986: It is situated at a distance of somewhere between 150 and 250 Mly (million light-years) (47–79 Mpc) (the larger being the most recent estimate) away from the Milky Way, in the direction of the constellations Triangulum Australe (The Southern Triangle) and Norma (The Carpenter's Square).
+The location of the Great Attractor was finally determined in 1986: It is situated at a distance of somewhere between 150 and 250 Mly (million light-years) (47–79 Mpc), the larger being the most recent estimate, away from the Milky Way, in the direction of the constellations Triangulum Australe (The Southern Triangle) and Norma (The Carpenter's Square).
 While objects in that direction lie in the Zone of Avoidance (the part of the night sky obscured by the Milky Way galaxy) and are thus difficult to study with visible wavelengths, X-ray observations have revealed that region of space to be dominated by the Norma Cluster (ACO 3627), a massive cluster of galaxies containing a preponderance of large, old galaxies, many of which are colliding with their neighbours and radiating large amounts of radio waves.

 Debate over apparent mass

-In 1992 much of the apparent signal of the Great Attractor was attributed to a statistical effect called Malmquist bias.
+In 1992, much of the apparent signal of the Great Attractor was attributed to a statistical effect called Malmquist bias.
 In 2005, astronomers conducting an X-ray survey of part of the sky known as the Clusters in the Zone of Avoidance (CIZA) project reported that the Great Attractor was actually only one tenth the mass that scientists had originally estimated.
 The survey also confirmed earlier theories that the Milky Way galaxy is in fact being pulled toward a much more massive cluster of galaxies near the Shapley Supercluster, which lies beyond the Great Attractor, and which is called the Shapley Attractor.

-Dark flow
+Norma Wall

-Because the expansion of the universe is credited to dark energy, it has been thought that only something equally as dark could have the power to overcome it.
-Thus, instead of a massive supercluster being responsible, it is a mysterious undiscovered force called dark flow.
-The concept of dark flow, however, proves controversial as the distribution of matter in the observed universe cannot account for it.
+A massive galaxy filament, called the Norma Wall (also called Great Attractor Wall) is located at the center of the supposed position of the Great Attractor.
+The Norma Wall contains the clusters Pavo II, Norma, Centaurus-Crux and CIZA J1324.7−5736.
+The most massive cluster in this region is the Norma supercluster.
+Later studies found that the wall continues over to the constellations of Centaurus and Vela.

 Laniakea Supercluster

 The proposed Laniakea Supercluster is defined as the Great Attractor's basin.
-It covers approximately four main galaxy superclusters, including former superclusters of Virgo and Hydra-Centaurus, and spans across 500 million light years.
-Because it is not dense enough to be gravitationally bound, it should be dispersing as the universe expands, but it is instead anchored by a gravitational focal point.
+It covers approximately four main galaxy superclusters, including superclusters of Virgo and Hydra–Centaurus, and spans across 500 million light years.
+Because it is not dense enough to be gravitationally bound, it should be dispersing as the universe expands, but it is instead temporarily anchored by a gravitational focal point.
 Thus the Great Attractor would be the core of the new supercluster.
+The local flows of the Laniakea supercluster converge in the region of the Norma and Centaurus Clusters, approximately at the position of the Great Attractor.